• Skip to primary navigation

 Because, while my life doesn’t actually depend on it, my sanity does.

-Make this free crochet lovey pattern for your favorite little marsupial.
-The amigurumi koala lovey pattern works up quickly using only one skein and some scrap yarn, which makes it a perfect baby shower gift idea.
-Amigurumi koala pattern.
 As a work at home mom, nap time is often the only time of the day where I can get work done AND my brain is still functioning.
 (The work I do after 9pm, which is often a lot of it, is something similar to having a tea party underwater.)

 Free pattern for a crochet baby toy amigurumi koala.
 Of course, half of the battle at nap time is giving a baby enough comfort and security that they can cozy up and sleep for as long as humanly possible.
 Every minute counts!
-That’s where this crochet lovey pattern comes in.
+That’s where this crochet koala lovey pattern comes in.

 Make this free crochet lovey pattern for your favorite little marsupial.
 The amigurumi koala lovey pattern works up quickly using only one skein and some scrap yarn, which makes it a perfect baby shower gift idea.
 Quinn loves to snuggle.
 People.
 Animals.
 Toys.
 Like a little marsupial, she’s happiest when her arms are wrapped around anything soft, so I decided to crochet her something that would bring her comfort and security as sleeps.
 A crochet koala lovey!

 Make this free crochet lovey pattern for your favorite little marsupial.
 The amigurumi koala lovey pattern works up quickly using only one skein and some scrap yarn, which makes it a perfect baby shower gift idea.
-This crochet koala is the perfect combo of cute, cuddle and quick.
+This crochet koala is the perfect combo of cute, cuddly, and quick.
 (Quinn was snuggling the koala head before I even sewed on the arms or blanket “body.”
 How’s that for a testament to this toy’s cozy factor?)

 Make this free crochet lovey pattern for your favorite little marsupial.
 The amigurumi koala lovey pattern works up quickly using only one skein and some scrap yarn, which makes it a perfect baby shower gift idea.
 FREE CROCHET LOVEY PATTERN: A CUDDLY KOALA!